 Living Roofs

 Living roofs are gaining popularity as a way to bring nature to the top of your beach house.
-These roofs use a waterproof membrane and layers of soil and plants, offering durability, better air quality, noise reduction, and improved energy efficiency.
+These roofs utilise a waterproof membrane and layers of soil and plants, providing durability, enhanced air quality, noise reduction, and improved energy efficiency.
 Research suggests living roofs can last up to forty years—much longer than traditional roofs.

 In summary, 2021 is shaping up to be an exciting year for beach house decor, blending high-tech innovations with sustainable, nature-inspired design.
+Using calming colours like white, beige, and soft blues creates a relaxing atmosphere in beach house interiors.
 Expect to see more integration of technology, organic materials, and open, relaxing spaces in the months ahead.